getyoti/web-fcm-demo/README.md

 ## Yoti NodeJS SDK

 The `Yoti NodeJS SDK` package allows to integrate a NodeJS back-end with Yoti apps.
-The usage of this package to perform predictions to a Yoti app can be found in `server.js` file.
+The usage of this package to perform predictions to a Yoti app can be found in the `server.ts` file (TypeScript source) or `dist/server.js` (compiled JavaScript).
 For more information about this package, check [this link](https://www.npmjs.com/package/yoti).

 Level of assurance is an optional parameter of the Yoti antispoofing API used to determine the strictness of the check.